-Solunion collaborates with the Inserta Programme of the ONCE Foundation in the search for talent among people with disabilities.
+Solunion collaborates with the ONCE Foundation's Inserta Programme in the search for talent among people with disabilities.

 This programme is aimed at companies that include within their strategic policies the implementation of a management system based on the principles advocated by Social Responsibility, fundamentally through the voluntary integration of social concerns in their business operations and their relations with their Stakeholders, and specifically by promoting their commitment to the group of people with disabilities, for which Fundación ONCE will provide the company with specialised advice.